Projected Bayesian Spatial Factor Models: Simulation

 \section{Simulation}

-The response $\by(\bs)$ was simulated from the spatial factor model in \eqref{eq: spatial_factor} with $q = 10$, $p = 2$, $K = 2$, and a diagonal $\bSigma$ over $n = 2000$ randomly generated locations over a unit square.
+Two simulation studies were designed to evaluate variants of the PBSF models.
+For both studies, the response $\by(\bs)$ was simulated from the spatial factor model in \eqref{eq: spatial_factor} with $q = 10$, $p = 2$, $K = 2$, and a diagonal $\bSigma$ over $n = 2000$ randomly generated locations over a unit square.
 The explanatory variable $\bx(\bs)$ consists of an intercept and a single predictor generated from a standard normal.
 Each $f_k(\bs)$ was generated using an exponential covariance function, i.e., $ \rho_{\psi_k}(\bs, \bs') = \exp{(-\phi_k\|\bs - \bs'\|)}, \text{ for } \bs, \bs' \in {\mathcal{D}}\;, $ where $\|\bs - \bs'\|$ is the Euclidean distance between $\bs$ and $\bs'$, and $\psi_k = \phi_k$ is the decay for each $k$.
 The true decay parameters used to generate $f_1(\bs)$ and $f_2(\bs)$ were 6.0 and 9.0, respectively.
-In the specified priors, the decay parameters for $f_1(\bs)$ and $f_2(\bs)$ were intentionally set at 4.0 and 6.0, respectively, to simulate a scenario where the decay rates are misspecified or underestimated, which is a common occurrence in practice.
-The exact values for the remaining parameters are provided in Supplement~\ref{sm: values_examples}.
+The factors were then centred to mean zero and scaled to have norm $\sqrt{n-1}$ for data generation.
+The exact values for the remaining parameters are provided in Appendix~\ref{sm: values_examples}.
 A flat prior was assigned for $\bbeta$ and $\bLambda$ and $\mbox{IG}(2, 1.0)$ priors were assigned for the diagonal elements of $\bSigma$.
-The priors for the latent spatial factors are modeled through NNGP with the number of neighbors $m = 15$.
-This simulation study evaluates both the block update MCMC sampling algorithm (Gibbs) and the proposed ProjMC$^2$ algorithm.
+The priors for the latent spatial factors are modelled through NNGP with the number of neighbors $m = 15$.
+Simulation studies compared the proposed ProjMC$^2$ algorithm with its MCMC counterpart without the projection step (hereafter referred to as ``Gibbs'') to quantify the effect of projection.
 The posterior inference for each model was based on MCMC chains with 15,000 iterations after a burn-in of 5,000 iterations.
 All models were run on an Apple MacBook Pro with an M2 Max chip, 12-core CPU (8 performance and 4 efficiency cores), and 96 GB of unified memory, running macOS 14.6.1 (Sonoma).
 Convergence diagnostics and other posterior summaries were implemented within the Julia statistical environment.